agile-ts/documentation/docs/main/Introduction.md

 ## 👨‍💻 When use AgileTs

-AgileTs is thought to handle the business logic and logic in general that isn't explicitly bound to a Component of your application.
+AgileTs is thought to handle the States of the business logic and logic in general that isn't explicit bound to a Component from your application.
-We recommend using AgileTs to manage global States and their logic at a central place.
+This includes for example `server cahing States` like the logged-in user.
+AgileTs wasn't built to handle UI States like `isModalOpen`.
+Therefore, AgileTs should be used as a friend and helper to outsource all business logic from your UI-Components.

 ## 👨‍🏫 Learn AgileTs